mpv-player/mpv/DOCS/man/console.rst

             Enter a percent position to seek to and close the console.

         ``Ctrl+o script-message-to console type "loadfile ''; keypress ESC" 11``
-            Enter a file or URL to play.
-Tab completes paths in the filesystem.
+            Enter a file or URL to play, with autocompletion of paths in the filesystem.

 Known issues
 ------------